wangyingxun/IoV/README.md

 **Context** - The context (0=< context <=1) means the vehicle network communication quality, and is listed in *column 11* of the dataset.<br/><br/>
 # Related Paper(s)
 1. Wang Y, Mahmood A, Sabri MFM, Zen H, Kho LC.
 MESMERIC: Machine Learning-Based Trust Management Mechanism for the Internet of Vehicles. *Sensors*.
 2024; 24(3):863.
-# Partial trust values of the trust parameters
+# Partial Trust Values of the Trust Parameters